 It's unbelievable.

-People keep asking me everywhere I go, Well, Hannity, are you going to Washington?
+People keep asking me everywhere I go, well, Hannity, are you going to Washington?

 I'm like, hell no, I'm not going to Washington.

-No, first of all, nobody ever asked me.
+First of all, nobody ever asked me.

-And then number one, I wouldn't go.
+Number one, I wouldn't go.

 The left goes insane.

-And you see the kids with the coloring books and the play-doh.
+And you see the kids with the coloring books and the Play-Doh.

-And that's where I think I could be most valuable, and that is saying and doing things that nobody else in the media will say or do.
+And that is saying and doing things that nobody else in the media will say or do.

-This is why, you know, people scratch their heads.
+This is why people scratch their heads.

 Why is Hannity so successful?

-Um it's it's not me.
+It's not me.

 It's how bad they are.